rajbirjohar/Nexus/README.md

 > &mdash; <cite>Rajbir Johar</cite>

+One obstacle was visualizing the user experience to effectively deliver the needs to all our users.
+Another challenge was developing an intuitive navigation system to create a flawless experience.
+It was important to think about the overall impression we wanted our users to have before making important decisions.Our primary goal for Nexus is to become a central part of our users’ day-to-day lives.

+> &mdash; <cite>Robert Rivera</cite>

 ### Backend

 This was the first time I realized that maybe not all the stuff taught in my theoretical CS classes was unapplicable.
 Structuring my backend forced me to think about how data is related to each other in order to reduce the amount of redundancies produced.
 This in turn helped me with fetching the right data in the fastest way possible to provide to the user.

 > &mdash; <cite>Rajbir Johar</cite>

+In order to contribute to Nexus, you need to be a UCR student or faculty member.
+Therefore, Nexus will deal with sensitive information.
+Security is our top priority because we want all our users to feel secure while using Nexus.
+We believe our multi-factor authentication will give users confidence in our infrastructure.

+> &mdash; <cite>Robert Rivera</cite>

 ## Diagrams